renuo/moirai/README.md

 # 🧵 Moirai

-#### Manage translation strings in real time
+### Manage translation strings in real time

-- Non devs to manage translations
+- Let your non-developer team members finally manage translations (yes, even Karen from marketing).
-- View in real time on your application
+- See those translations live in your app, so you can make sure “Submit” isn’t overlapping the button where “Do not press this button EVER” should be.
-- Create PRs based on changes
+- Automatically create PRs based on these changes, saving your developers from yet another “small tweak” email request.

-## Usage
-How to use my plugin.
+>Let the world be translated, one typo at a time.

 ## Installation

 Add this line to your application's Gemfile:

 ```ruby